Constrat/revert-discord/README.md

 ## Overview

-Revert Discord is a custom CSS theme that modifies Discord's user interface to restore classic elements and styling.
+Revert Discord is a custom CSS theme that modifies Discord to restore elements from before the April 2025 changes.

 - Modified server list sizing and positioning
 - Adjusted folder styling and previews